OumaimaFiyarhi/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -lan displys Long format with user and group IDs displayed numerically and hidden files mkdir is the script to create a new directory mv is used to move a file to a new directory
+ls -lan displys Long format with user and group IDs displayed numerically and hidden files mkdir is the script to create a new directory mv is used to move a file to a new directory rm is for removing a file example betty file